Spooky Light on a Lonely Road

 My life is filled with mysterious experiences but this is one of the strangest.

-One warm night late in my seventeenth summer, I was in Medicine Hat with my parents and, as a new driver, it was decided I’d drive home along a deserted graveled road for the practice.
-The grazing reserve where we lived was a half-hour west of the city and a nice drive even though it was dark.
-In those days most of the cars were big with bench seats as was ours.
+One warm night late in my seventeenth summer, I was in Medicine Hat with my parents, and as a new driver, it was decided I’d drive home along a deserted graveled road for the practice.
+The ranch where we lived was a half-hour west of the city and a nice drive even though it was dark.
+In those days, most of the cars were big with bench seats as was ours.
 My mother was next to me, dad against the window.

-Five minutes out of the city they fell asleep which was odd as I’ve never before or since known either to sleep in a vehicle.
-I rationalized that it was late and they’d had a long day, so continued to drive quietly along the deserted country road on a clear but moonless night.
-If a person hit a deer or antelope out there, it was a long walk for help so I kept to a safe speed.
+Five minutes out of the city, they fell asleep, which was odd as I’ve never before or since known either to sleep in a vehicle.
+I rationalized that it was late, and they’d had a long day, so I continued to drive quietly along on a clear but moonless night.
+If a person hit a deer or antelope out there, it was a long walk for help, so I kept to a safe speed.

-Suddenly, a brilliant flash of purple light blasted from directly over the car.
-It flashed once, flickered then flashed on again, this time staying lit.
-Of course my first expectation was that it was lightning but the sky was cloudless and there was no thunder — and the purple light stayed on.
+Suddenly, a brilliant flash of purple light blasted from directly above the car.
+It flashed once, flickered, then flashed on again, this time staying lit.
+Of course, my first expectation was that it was lightning, but the sky was cloudless and there was no thunder — and the purple light stayed on.

 It didn’t take long to suspect we didn’t have anything powerful enough to create such illumination — and I was already aware we weren’t alone on the planet.
-My brothers and I, along with our friends who worked as irrigators during the night shift, would often lay side-by-side on the hood of a half-ton truck and watch the satellites and aircraft pass in the night sky.
+My brothers and I, along with our friends who worked the night shift as irrigators would often lay side-by-side on the hood of a half-ton truck and watch the satellites and aircraft pass in the night sky.
 In an area with no light pollution, it didn’t take long to realize the clear nights were also filled with UFO activity.

 It became a competition as to which of us would be the first to spot one.
 A common sight was a bright blue orb that pulsated across the sky.
-When the light was bright, it moved faster so its speed appeared uneven but it was astonishingly fast.
-Sometimes there were more than one and they coordinated, changed direction and speed to fly together but, most often, not more than two.
+When the light was bright, it moved faster, so its speed appeared uneven, but it was astonishingly fast.
+Sometimes there were more than one and they coordinated, changed direction and speed to fly together.
 They were high and far faster than any jet aircraft and either too high for us to hear or they were soundless because we never heard anything in the silent prairie nights.

-Since the source of the light was directly above the car, I slowed and leaned over the steering wheel to catch a glimpse but couldn’t get far enough forward.
-I called my parents to share the experience but they didn’t respond.
-My mother’s head just rolled to the side when I pushed her shoulder and dad was slumped against the window, head against the glass.
-Again this was odd as they were light sleepers, especially my mother.
+Since the source of the light was directly above the car, I slowed and leaned over the steering wheel to catch a glimpse but couldn’t get far enough forward to see what it was.
+I called my parents to share the experience, but they didn’t respond.
+My mother’s head just rolled to the side when I pushed her shoulder, and dad was slumped against the window, head against the glass.
+Again, this was odd as they were light sleepers, especially my mother.
 Even at the time I thought it odd.
 They acted more like they were unconscious.